-At Jawbone, I design experiences across hardware and software that help people achieve their health goals.
+At Jawbone, 2013-14, I designed hardware and software experiences to help people achieve their health goals.

 In 2012, at Massive Health, I designed an iPhone app to help improve people's eating habits.

-As Lead Designer, I was responsible everything from product definition through to high fidelity UI and asset production.
+As Lead Designer, I was responsible for everything from product definition to high fidelity UI and asset production.

 Massive Health was acquired by Jawbone in December 2012